Nightlife & the Arts in Bermuda

 If you prefer your nightlife to have more culture than rum concoctions, there's still plenty to do.
 City Hall provides a venue for visiting artists on an ad hoc basis.
 Dramatic productions take place across a variety of venues—anywhere from a hotel auditorium to the back of a Front Street pub.

 For a rundown of what's hot and happening in Bermuda, pick up the Bermuda Calendar of Events brochure at any Visitor Information Centre.
-The free monthly Bermuda.com guide also lists upcoming island events and can be accessed online at www.Bermuda.com.
-The Bermudian ($6.30), a quarterly magazine, has a calendar of events, as does RG magazine, which is included free in the Royal Gazette newspaper every two months.
+The free monthly Bermuda.com guide also lists upcoming island events and can be accessed online at www.bermuda.com.
+The Bermudian ($6.90), a quarterly magazine, has a calendar of events, as does RG magazine, which is included free in the Royal Gazette newspaper every two months.
 This Week in Bermuda, another free magazine, describes arts and nightlife venues.
-The Bermuda Sun newspaper has a "Scene" section on Friday, which includes an events calendar.
-It's also a good idea to check www.bdatix.bm or www.premiertickets.bm for upcoming show information.
+The Bermuda Sun newspaper has a "Scene" section on Friday, which includes an events calendar (www.bermudasun.bm).
+It's also a good idea to check www.bdatix.com or www.premierticketsglobal.com for upcoming show information.
+And to prove there’s plenty to do in Bermuda (if you know where to look), the Nothing To Do In Bermuda website is updated regularly (www.nothingtodoinbermuda.com).

-Some hotels carry a TV station that broadcasts information about the island's cultural events and nightlife.
-Radio VSB, FM 1450, gives a lineup of events daily at 11:15 am.
-You can also dial 974 for recorded information.
+For recorded event information, dial 974.
 Because the arts scene in Bermuda is so casual, many events and performers operate on a seasonal or part-time basis.
 Bulletin boards are also good places to check for upcoming events.

 Browse Bermuda Nightlife